Contact us

 One of those settings is within communities.

-Dictionaries usually define a community as a group of people with something in common.
-This could be the place where they live, the characteristics they have or a hobby they take part in.
 These shared experiences or interests provide a starting point for connecting with other members of the group.

 Kindness is about doing something to brighten someone else’s day.
 So it’s easy to see how something that connects us can be a good start for being kind.
 And I have found that I don’t need to look very far to see examples of community kindness.